What is the Topic Explorer?

 - Find new topic areas to curate social content

 Check out the short video below or read on!

 Enter the topic you are researching into the search field and click, “Search.”

-We will then display a series of related topics, sorted by relevancy.
+We will then display a word cloud and a series of related topics, sorted by relevancy.